MP-Gadget/MP-Gadget/README.rst

 Description
 -----------

 This version of Gadget is derived from main P-Gadget / Gadget-2.
+It is the source code used to run the BlueTides simulation (http://bluetides-project.org).

 The infrastructure is heavily reworked.
 As a summary: